A-Blood/weather-notifier-/README.md

 After I finally got it up on GitHub, I decided to re-run the script just to be safe.
 This time, though, I ran into a new problem: a No pyvenv.cfg file error.
 Even just running python showed errors.
 It turned out that because I installed Python originally through Visual Studio, some pieces weren’t fully set up for managing virtual environments.

-I decided to fully uninstall Python from Visual Studio and then reinstall it properly using the official Python website.
-This time, I made sure to add Python to PATH during installation.
+I decided to fully uninstall Python from Visual Studio.but decided to continue with Visual studios over the official website.
 After reinstalling, I recreated my virtual environment, reinstalled my packages, and reran the script — and it worked perfectly.

 Through this project, I learned so much more than just how to call an API or send an email.
 I learned how to think about feature scaling, how to build safely with environment files, how to manage real-world errors, and how to properly upload and manage projects on GitHub.
 More importantly, I learned that real-world coding isn’t about getting things right the first time — it’s about pushing through confusion, fixing broken environments, and staying patient when everything feels like it's going wrong.